MerlijnWajer/pyroTorrent/sphinx/index.rst

 Far fetched:

     -   Support for transmission
-    -   Support for other clients.
+    -   Support for other clients. (uTorrent, Azureus)

 Additionally, pyroTorrent tries to document most of the rTorrent XMLRPC methods it uses.
 Its documentation of the rTorrent XMLRPC methods is probably far more